o3de/o3de.org/content/docs/user-guide/components/reference/_index.md

 | [Vegetation Slope Alignment Modifier](vegetation-modifiers/vegetation-slope-alignment-modifier) | Offsets the orientation of the vegetation relative to a surface angle. |

 ## Supplemental Information
-The pages below provide information about data and systems used by the components above.
+The following pages provide additional information about data and systems used by the components.

 | Data/System | Description |
 | - | - |